 Back in Manila, the city was in a festive mood.
 The waterfront was packed with food stalls, people strolled and biked along the promenade, and hawkers peddled their wares.

 Little was achieved in the way of organising my trip to Taiwan, as both the bike shop and the travel agents were closed on Sundays.
 Fortunately, it was possible to upgrade luggage to forty-five kilograms at a small fee - good news as flying with the bike could be an expensive affair.

 23 December - Manila

-I finally bought my ticket from Manila to Taipei, Taiwan.
-I took the bike to the bike shop so they could box it and spent the rest of the day sorting out my gear.
-That evening I went down to the promenade again and I can understand why Manila was called the “Pearl of the Orient”.
-It was a stunning evening, and the sun set like a huge ball of fire, not a drop of wind and a very agreeable 28°C.
+Finally, a flight ticket to Taipei, Taiwan was purchased, and the bike taken to the bike shop to be boxed.
+The rest of the day was spent sorting out gear.
+That evening’s stroll along the promenade made me understand why Manila was referred to as the Pearl of the Orient.
+It was a stunning evening, and the sunset like a huge ball of fire, without a drop of wind and an agreeable 28°C.

 24 December - Manila, Philippines – Taipei, Taiwan